-Sleep apnea affects about 1 in 100 Americans, occurring most often among older people.
+Sleep apnea affects more than 12 million Americans, occurring most often among older people.
 People suffering from this disorder may feel listless, sleepy, and irritable during the day.
 Whereas insomnia is caused by mental stress, sleep apnea is usually caused by a physical problem that blocks the airway, such as enlarged tonsils, repeated infections in the throat or middle ear, or obesity.
-These conditions may cause the muscles at the base of the tongue to relax and sag repeatedly.

-sleep apnea: a sleep disorder in which a person has trouble breathing while asleep narcolepsy: a condition characterized by suddenly falling asleep or feeling very sleepy during the day nightmares: unpleasant dreams night terrors: sleep disruptions that occur during Stage IV of sleep, involving screaming, panic, or confusion sleepwalking: walking or carrying out behaviors while asleep
+These conditions may cause the muscles at the base of the tongue to relax and sag repeatedly. insomnia: the failure to get enough sleep at night in order to feel rested the next day sleep apnea: a sleep disorder in which a person has trouble breathing while asleep narcolepsy: a condition characterized by suddenly falling asleep or feeling very sleepy during the day nightmares: unpleasant dreams night terrors: sleep disruptions that occur during Stage IV of sleep, involving screaming, panic, or confusion sleepwalking: walking or carrying out behaviors while asleep